elastufka/SAX-XRS_figures/_posts/2022-01-18-A-faster-way-of-reprojecting-AIA-cutouts.md

 <img src="https://github.com/elastufka/SAX-XRS_figures/blob/gh-pages/images/A%20faster%20way%20of%20reprojecting%20AIA%20cutouts/cutout.png?raw=true" width=600 height=400>

 To get the Solar Orbiter WCS, it is necessary to first load the proper SPICE kernels.
+Note: setting out_shape=(1,1) will help later on when determining the extent of the reprojected array shape.

 One can then reproject the AIA map to the Solar Orbiter viewpoint using the built-in _reproject_to():